bristolsacredharp/bristolsacredharp.github.io/index.markdown

 **Everyone is welcome.** We are not a choir: no-one is in charge, we don't rehearse, and we don't perform.
 Everyone who attends sings, loudly and freely, for their own enjoyment.
 You don't need to be able to read music, although by singing with us you will naturally start to learn.

 Any week is good for you to begin &mdash; just turn up!
+On the first Tuesday of every month we have a dedicated singing school in the first half of the singing.

 ## Resources